tsujamin/Comp2500-Brooks-Law/presentation.md

 # Fred Brooks
- - Ph.D from Harvard in 1953
+ - Ph.D from Harvard in 1953.
- - Joined IBM in 1956
+ - Joined IBM in 1956.
  - Managed the development of System/360 mainframe and OS/360 system.
+ - 1999 winner of the Turing Award.

-_“We called this project, ‘You bet your company.’” - Robert Evans (Head of Engineering, S/360)_
+_“We called this project, ‘You bet your company.’” - Robert Evans (Head of Engineering, S/360) 1966_

 # The Mythic Man Month
+ - Lessons learnt from the OS/360 project.
- - Bible of SoftEngn
+ - Collection of software management and construction essays.
+ - Still relevant today.

+_"Some people have called the book the "bible of software engineering" [...] everybody quotes it, some people read it, and a few people go by it." - Fred Brooks 2005_

+Available at [archive.org][archive_book].

 # Causes